Dietetic Internships at Hebrew Rehabilitation Center

 Learn about educational pathways to become an RDN

-The Hebrew Rehabilitation Center Dietetic Internship will offer up to six slots for appropriate preselect candidates in two different pre-select options per year the remaining slots through the computerized match process up to a maximum annual enrollment of 11 items.
+The Hebrew Rehabilitation Center Dietetic Internship will offer up to six slots for appropriate preselect candidates in four different pre-select options per year the remaining slots through the computerized match process up to a maximum annual enrollment of 8 interns.
 Please see below for more information on our pre-select partnerships with both Framingham State University and Simmons University.
 If you have questions about any of these options, please email alegriacohen@hsl.harvard.edu.

 There are no additional costs for participating in the preselect application process.
 All Pre-select candidates must apply, via DICAS, prior to December 31st and will be decided by January 15th.
 Successful applicants do not have to participate in the D&D Digital computer matching.